Is Outlook HIPAA compliant? Yes, it can be. But setting it up correctly can be complicated.

 5. Then find and open the Service Trust Portal.

 You might be asked to sign in to your account again.
-Once you’re signed in, accept the terms for receiving their BAA.
-At that point, you’ll either automatically download the BAA or be given the option to download it, depending on your web browser.
+Once you're signed in, accept the terms for receiving their BAA.
+At that point, you'll either automatically download the BAA or be prompted to download it, depending on your web browser.

-As you can see this wasn’t made for healthcare practitioners needing easy access to their BAA.
+As you can see, this wasn't designed for healthcare practitioners who need easy access to their BAA.

-It’s a good idea to read through your BAA to make sure you understand what it covers.
-Check with your attorney if you’re unsure about anything.
-Unfortunately, Microsoft won’t customize their BAA.
+It's a good idea to read through your BAA to make sure you understand what it covers.
+Check with your attorney if you're unsure about anything.
+Unfortunately, Microsoft won't customize its BAA.

 When you first get a Microsoft 365 account, it doesn't automatically come with Outlook.
 You have to assign a license to yourself.

-This is getting pretty technical but hang in there.
-And don’t worry.
-If this turns out to be too difficult, there are options besides Outlook that are HIPAA-compliant right out of the box.
-You won’t need to do any of this.
-You’ll find out about those later on in the post.
+π This is getting pretty technical, but hang in there.
+If this proves too difficult, there are options besides Outlook that are HIPAA-compliant right out of the box.
+You won't need to do any of this.
+You'll find out about those later on in the post.

-Click on “Assign Products” displayed in the red banner across the top of the page.
+Click "Assign Products" in the red banner at the top of the page.

-If you don’t see that banner, you can reach the correct page through the Microsoft 365 Admin Center.
-You can access the center by clicking on the Admin icon in the left-hand menu or by clicking on the square of dots.
+If you don't see that banner, you can navigate to the correct page in the Microsoft 365 Admin Center.
+You can access the center by clicking the Admin icon in the left-hand menu or the square of dots.

 3. Then, turn on Exchange Online, Office for the Web, and SharePoint.